 The Iowa State University Horse Barn is of major architectural importance to Iowa and Iowa State.
 The roof is gambrel style with turned up eaves.
 The roof is outfitted with handsome metal ventilators with lightning rods.
 The roof includes numerous gabled and shed dormers that accommodate ventilation windows and haymow doors.
-(Information from Barns at Iowa State website, and the Iowa Barn Foundation Newsletter, September 2000)
+(Text from Horse Barns at Iowa State, and the Iowa Barn Foundation Newsletter, September 2000).

 Aerial view of the ISU Horse Barn - north is at the top.
-At the bottom of the photo is University Blvd in Ames, IA - Stange Road is left out of photo (2008).
+At the bottom of the photo is University Blvd (Ames) - Stange Road is left out of photo (2008).

 Proudfoot, Bird and Souers of Des Moines served as the architectural firm.
 The two wings designed to house animals were built in 1923; however, the name of the builder is not recorded.
 The center wing designed by Proudfoot, Souers and Rawson of Des Moines was constructed by E. B. Castle in 1926.
 This addition completed the U-shape design.
 This is the north side.